 Technical Analysis (also abbreviated as TA) is a popular technique that allows you to do just that.
-It not only helps you develop a point of view on a particular stock or index but also helps you define the trade keeping in mind the entry, exit, and risk perspective.
+It helps you develop a point of view on a particular stock or index and helps you define the trade, keeping in mind the entry, exit, and risk perspective.

 Like all research techniques, Technical Analysis also comes with its own attributes, some of which can be highly complex.
 However, technology makes it easy to understand.
 We will discover these attributes as we proceed along with this module.